 Category: A book by an author from a country you’ve never visited (England, and yes, I still haven’t been there)

 Synopsis: Paris, 1916.
 Sophie Lefèvre must keep her family safe while her adored husband, Édouard, fights at the front.
 When their town falls to the Germans in the midst of World War I, Sophie is forced to serve them every evening at her hotel.
 From the moment the new Kommandant sets eyes on Sophie’s portrait—painted by her artist husband—a dangerous obsession is born, one that will lead Sophie to make a dark and terrible decision.
 Almost a century later, Sophie’s portrait hangs in the home of Liv Halston, a wedding gift from her young husband before his sudden death.
 After a chance encounter reveals the portrait’s true worth, a battle begins over its troubled history and Liv’s world is turned upside all over again.

 My Thoughts: Last year I read a lot of fairly heavy books set during WWII and the Vietnam War.
 Given the state of current events, I couldn’t tackle another non-fiction wartime option and I had already read a lot of the classic novels from the category.
 I opted for something lighter with this book about stolen art from WWII.
-The title of the book refers to the title of a painting and a theme that we see often in the headlines (and movies like The Monuments Mens), and provides a closer look at the choices people make to survive war.
+The title of the book refers to the title of a painting and a theme that we see often in the headlines (and movies like ), and provides a closer look at the choices people make to survive war.

 Category: A novel set during wartime

 Author: Jonathan Kellerman (buy here)